-Metal Shark are developing the 85 Defiant Class Near Coastal Patrol Vessels (NCPVs) for the US partner nations.
+Metal Shark developed the 85 Defiant Class Near Coastal Patrol Vessels (NCPVs) for the US partner nations.
 In June 2017, the Naval Sea Systems Command (NAVSEA) of the US Navy selected Metal Shark to build up to 13 of the 85ft NCPVs under a foreign military sales (FMS) contract.

-The FMS contract also includes the delivery of electro-optical infrared sensors, in-country reactivation, crew familiarisation and testing services.
+The FMS contract also included the delivery of electro-optical infrared sensors, in-country reactivation, crew familiarisation and testing services.

-Metal Shark will be building the patrol vessels in its shipyard complex in Franklin, US, and will deliver them to the Dominican Republic, El Salvador, Honduras, Costa Rica, Guatemala, and other US allies.
+Metal Shark will build the patrol vessels in its shipyard complex in Franklin, Tennessee, US, and deliver them to the Dominican Republic, El Salvador, Honduras, Costa Rica, Guatemala and other US allies.